MediaComem/docker-brownbag/README.md

 f6b9fa680789        ubuntu              "bash"              13 minutes ago      Exited (130) 4 seconds ago                       goofy_shirley
 ```

-### Committing a container's state to an image manually
+### Commit a container's state to an image manually

 Retrieve the name or ID of the previous container, in this case `goofy_shirley`.
 You can create a
 new image based on that container's state with the `docker commit <container> <repository:tag>`